Friday, October 25, 2024

 As a mother of eight children, I’ve seen the human brain develop from seconds out of the womb to the ripe old age of thirty-five, as that is my oldest child’s age.
 YHVH GOD is our Parent, and the best way I know to describe our relationship to Him would be to compare us to a typical two-year-old with their parents.
 We take things from our toddlers that are not good for them, that will cause them harm, or things they are just not ready for yet, and they don’t understand why.
 Our toddlers will pitch a mighty fit, and it is impossible to reason with them, because they have not developed that part in their brain that makes them capable of reasoning or understanding complex matters.
 We cannot explain why something is bad, and all they can go on is their senses, it ether feels good or it doesn’t.
 Our Father in Heaven does the same to us, and we cannot understand His reasons, because we cannot see the big picture, while He can.

 Likewise, when they become teenagers, we can reason with them to a degree, but they still haven’t lived enough years of experiences to have gained the wisdom we have.
 A great example of this was when my 18-year-old son wanted to go camping and canoeing with his fellow high school graduates at the end of the summer, before they all started college.
 He asked me if he could go, and he knew, legally I could not stop him.
 My response to him was, “I wish you would not go, because 18-year-olds drown every day on camping and canoeing trips.
 I can’t stop you, but I can ask you not to go.”
-Surprisingly, he did not argue with me, and toldl his friends that he was not going with them.
+Surprisingly, he did not argue with me, and told his friends that he was not going with them.
 He stayed home, I think to honor me and give me peace of mind.
 I’m sure he was steaming inside, as his friends were posting how much fun they were having on Facebook and Instagram for all to see.

 On the second day of the trip, he came into my room to tell me that one of the friends was missing, and it was feared that he may have drowned.
 A few hours later they found his body, and to this day, no one knows what happened.
 They were all swimming, and he cut his foot.
 He went up toward the campsite to tend to his cut, and he told them he would meet them down river as the other boys were getting back into the canoe.
 He was never seen, again.
 My son may have thought I was being foolish or paranoid, and was even a bit angry with me when I pleaded with him not to go, but my years of living and the wisdom gained is what kept my son from experiencing a life-alternating trauma that would have had a devastating effect on him, or may have even kept him from drowning himself.
 It was difficult enough for him to lose a friend, but to have actually been there would have been far worse. .

 Just as my toddlers got angry with me, and my 18-year-old thought I was being unreasonable, I did not stop loving them.
 Throughout all their different stages of childhood into adulthood there were many times when my children took fits, said terrible things to me, got very angry with me, lost their patience with me, and even at times, “hated” me in their hears for doing what parents are supposed to do.
-Some as adult even estranged themselves from me for years, it devastated me, but I did not stop loving the.
+Some as adult even estranged themselves from me for years, it devastated me, but I did not stop loving them.
 I waited patiently for them to come back, some have, some haven’t..
 It is the same way with us and GOD.
 When we get angry and take fits, GOD does not get angry at us or stop loving us for being “toddlers” to Him.
 When we walk away from Him, because we don’t understand Him or His Sovereign choice that may have devastated us, He patiently waits for us to come back.
 In the meantime, He has left us with a great many flawed human examples in the Bible from which we can draw comfort.

 This book is not for a scholarly debate, it’s for hurting, broken, desperate and very confused hearts to find their way back home where they belong.
 I sincerely hope that you found comfort in our Infinitely, Understanding, and Gracious Heavenly Father, who knows how you feel, and knows all about your limited capacity to understand His Sovereignty.
 Believe me, no matter the fit, the words, the actions or the years and decades away from him, I assure you that He is not mad at you, and He is patiently waiting for you to experience His Grace just for you.